Is David Foster Wallace’s “Infinite Jest” Really, Like, Great?

 Like a pre-teen prodigy performing for grown-ups, Wallace is too show-offy, intent on dazzling us.
 Thomas Pynchon’s prose has this same adolescent “Look at me!” quality, which is why I could never get through Gravity’s Rainbow.
 Wallace also reminds me of J.D.
 Salinger, who sneerily divides characters into the cool, who get it, and the uncool, who don’t.

 Not all looooong novels by geniuses get on my nerves.
-I’ve not only read War & Peace and Ulysses, I’ve reread them.
+I’ve read and reread War & Peace and Ulysses.
 How do they keep me enthralled?
 Tolstoy’s prose, even in translation, is transparent.
 Joyce’s isn’t, at first, then it is.
-Both authors recede into the background as they magically whisk you into Russia in the early 19th century and Dublin in the early 20th.
-These fictional realms and their inhabitants are uncannily real, three-dimensional.
+Both authors recede into the background as their language magically transports you into Russia in the early 19th century and Dublin in the early 20th.
+The places and people are uncannily real, three-dimensional.

 Tolstoy and Joyce treat even nasty characters (with the exception of Tolstoy’s Napoleon) with empathy and affection.
-Compared to Tolstoy and Joyce, Wallace, who was 34, not a kid, when Infinite Jest was published, seems, like, immature.
+Compared to these authors, Wallace, who was 34, not a kid, when Infinite Jest was published, seems, like, immature.
 Reading Tolstoy and Joyce, you’re learning about humanity, the human condition, Life.
 Reading Wallace, you’re learning about Wallace.

 That’s not entirely fair.
 Wallace teaches you a lot about tennis prodigies yearning to go pro and junkies struggling to stay straight.
 But as Wallace piles detail upon detail, I’m not transported into his characters’ lives.
 I’m thinking, How does Wallace know all this stuff?
 What has he gleaned from first-hand experience, what has he imagined?
 (In his youth, Wallace was a ranked tennis player, and he spent time in rehab.)